Weather & Climate – Ngorongoro Crater

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Ngorongoro CA has a mild, temperate climate.
-The area experiences two Wet seasons.
-From October to November are the 'short' rains, followed by the 'long rains' from March to May.
-Rainfall is usually experienced in the form of short showers.
-The crater never gets very hot during the day, but the crater rim gets cold, and it can freeze at night.
+The Ngorongoro Crater has a mild, temperate climate.
+The area experiences a Wet season with two rainy periods: the short rains from November to December, followed by the long rains from March to May.
+Rain usually falls in the form of short showers.
+The crater never gets very hot during the day, but the crater rim gets cold.
 Warm clothing for early morning game drives is a necessity.

-The Ngorongoro Conservation Area is a vast area with altitude ranging from 1,027 to 3,522m (3,369-11,555ft).
+The Ngorongoro Conservation Area is a vast area with altitude ranging from 1,027m to 3,522m (3,369ft to 11,555ft).
 Most people only visit the Ngorongoro Crater.
-They spend the night in a lodge or campsite on the crater rim and visit the crater floor for wildlife viewing.
-Both the rim (about 2,300m/8,530ft) and floor (about 1,700m/5,577ft) are at higher altitudes and are colder than the overall conservation area.
+Many people spend the night outside the park, but others spend the night in a lodge or campsite on the crater rim.
+The crater floor can only be visited during the day.
+Both the rim (about 2,300m/7,545ft) and floor (about 1,700m/5,577ft) are at higher altitudes and are colder than the overall conservation area.
 Temperatures drop by about 6.5°C for every 1,000m you climb (or 3.5°F per 1,000ft).
 The difference is more noticeable during the night.
-Afternoons on the crater floor will be pleasant, but it can freeze on the crater rim at night.
+Afternoons on the crater floor will be pleasant, but it can be close to freezing on the crater rim at night.
 The rim also receives quite a lot of rain.

-• June, July, August, September & October – Afternoon temperatures are usually around 19°C/66°F on the crater floor.
-Sunny, cloudless skies are normal, but if the 'short rains' arrive early, they could begin in October.
+• June, July, August & September – Afternoon temperatures are usually around 19°C/66°F on the crater floor.
+Sunny, cloudless skies are normal.
 It gets cold at night, and it can freeze on the crater rim.

-• November & December'Short rains' – These rains are highly unlikely to impact your safari as it won't rain all day.
+• November & December'Short rains' – These rains are highly unlikely to impact your safari as it won’t rain all day.
 Showers usually happen in the afternoon.
-The 'short rains' last about one month and can occur anytime between October and December.
+The short rains last about one month and can occur anytime in November to December.

-• January & February – It isn't possible to guess when it will happen with accuracy, but there is usually a time of dry weather between the Wet seasons.
+• January & February – It isn't possible to guess when it will happen with accuracy, but there is usually a time of dry weather between the rains.

 • March, April & May'Long rains' – It often rains, but it rarely lasts the entire day.
 April and May could experience very chilly conditions due to cold fronts.